- Melissa Chaikin Kahn, MS, OTR/L; Owner & Executive Director

 - Anna Patel, M.S.
 OTR/L; Occupational Therapist

 - Mackenzie Cobb, OTA/L; Occupational Therapist Assistant

 - Madison Baughman, OTR/L; Occupational Therapist

 - Anne Staudt, COTA/L; Certified Occupational Therapy Assistant-Licensed

 (We are always looking for talented people to join us; email us for more)

-As a registered occupational therapist and owner of Sensory Kids, Melissa is dedicated to helping children improve self-awareness, self-confidence, and self-esteem through the medium of play.
+As Director of Sensory Kids as well as a registered occupational therapist, Melissa is dedicated to helping children improve self-awareness, self-confidence, and self-esteem through the medium of play.
 She is known for captivating children with her magic while stimulating mind, body and soul.